Vision changes are one of the first ways your body lets you know you're getting older.

 You Have to Hold Books and Newspapers Farther Away to Read Them

-Presbyopia is one of the most common vision problems in middle age.
-As you get older, the lens of your eye becomes less flexible.
+What it could be: Presbyopia, or the inability to focus up close.
+It’s one of the most common vision problems in middle age.
+As you get older, your eye lenses get less flexible.
 A stiff lens can't focus clearly.

 See your eye doctor to discuss your options.

 Your Eyes Feel Dry and Irritated All the Time

 What to do: It’s more than just an irritation.
 Your eyes need to stay wet to be healthy.
 Dry eyes hurt your vision if you ignore them for a long time.
 If your dryness is mild, get some artificial tears at the drugstore.
 You don’t need a prescription.

 See your eye doctor if these products don’t help.
 There are other options, and your doctor can check if your dry eyes are a symptom of a bigger problem.